Nixtla/statsforecast/experiments/arima_prophet_adapter/README.md

 # AutoArima is faster and more accurate than FB-Prophet in most cases.

-We benchmarked AutoARIMA on more than 100K series and show that you can improve MAPE and sMAPE forecast accuracy by 17% and 15% with 37x times less computation than FB-Prophet.
+We benchmarked on more than 100K series and show that you can improve _MAPE_ and _sMAPE_ forecast accuracy by _17%_ and _15%_ with _37x_ times less computational time.

 Just try this two lines and verify it for yourself.